William Willard Ashe: Personal life

 In 1906, Ashe married Margaret Haywood Henry Wilcox (1856 – 1939), a distant cousin and widow, and he became stepfather to her children.
 He named the species Crataegus margaretta Ashe and Quercus margaretta Ashe in her honor.
 Ashe was also a lifelong Episcopalian and member of the Democratic Party.

 Legacy

 Ashe was renowned for his keen eye for botanical detail.
-He created many new taxa and published 510 plant names during his life.
+He discovered many new taxa and published 510 plant names during his life.
 To date, the University of North Carolina Herbarium has entered over 2,340 of his collected specimens into their database.
-Additionally, eight species have been named in his honor and bear the eponym ashei.
+Additionally, eight species have been named in his honor and bear the eponym ashei, including Juniperus ashei (Ashe's juniper) and Magnolia ashei (Ashe's magnolia).

 Ashe also perfected commercial longleaf pine cultivation, and he published widely in forest economics, management, and research.
 In total, he produced 167 titles, including works on botany, public parks, and dendrology.

 On November 17, 1936, the W.W.
 Ashe pine tree nursery was dedicated in southern Mississippi within the De Soto National Forest.